Bausch Health Companies (BHC)

 Share Repurchases

-- Bausch Health Companies has not conducted significant share repurchases since 2017 due to its high debt burden.
+- Bausch Health Companies has not conducted significant share repurchases since 2017 due to its substantial debt burden.

-- As of Q1 2025, management hinted at the possibility of resuming share buybacks once the debt burden is normalized.
+- In the first quarter of 2025, management indicated the possibility of resuming share buybacks once the debt burden is normalized.

 Share Issuance